Trrn13P/FYS3150_project_1/README.md

 # Projekt_1_3150

+The python folder is not used in this project, only the c++ folder.
+The make file is in the c++ folder.

 Running the makefile will create the folders "figures" and "data".

-The python folder is not used in the project.
+These will include all relevant data and plots.